 https://nutritionmatters.substack.com/p/influenza-vaccines-do-not-reduce-1da

 While vaccine efficacy is not directly pertinent to this Call for Evidence, it is important to note that widely held beliefs about vaccines being the best or only way to tackle some diseases are not supported by the best available research.
-Proper vitamin D supplementation is a much better approach, though it is not promoted by anyone, since no-one will make much money from it.
+Proper vitamin D supplementation is a much better approach, though it is not promoted by anyone, since no one will make much money from it.
 The government's responsibility is to find the best solutions, irrespective of their profitability and the degree to which they are promoted.

 4.3 High levels of infection, harm and death among BAME medical staff in the UK